-Delivering successful outcomes in 2020/21
+Delivering successful outcomes in 2021/22

 As one of Scotland's leading housing associations we recognise the importance of growth, investment and efficiency to improve both the organisation, outcomes for customers and support the wider housing and place-making sector.
-In 2020/21, in collaboration with others, Castle Rock Edinvar's achievements included:
+In 2021/22, in collaboration with others, Castle Rock Edinvar's achievements included:

 - We have invested £4.6m in our existing properties to ensure that they are suitable homes for our tenants.
 Energy efficiency initiatives are paramount in directing the areas of expenditure.
-During the year we have let 512 homes.
-Our housing teams have engaged with 375 tenants assessed as high risk, including homeless referrals, in order to help them sustain their tenancies.
-Our award winning Financial Inclusion Team (FIT) received 1039 referrals, helping customers sustain their tenancies, accessing additional benefits and grants totalling £2.1m.
-We continue to support customers through the Tenancy Sustainment Fund and have spent over £17,000 to assist with costs associated with the start of tenancies or those whose tenancies are at risk.
-We have provided 148 tenants with approved adaptations to their properties to allow them to remain in their homes and improve their use of their homes - Development outcomes We developed and took handover of 103 new affordable properties across 6 sites in Scotland, and, in addition, 136 midmarket properties over 9 sites.
-We also have an additional 170 Social Rent and 122 mid-market properties scheduled for handover in 2020/21 across 12 separate developments. - Throughout the year the business has continued to meet its KPI's with strong performance throughout the year.
-Overall customer satisfaction of new tenants was 94% (2020: 98%) which led to tenancies sustained for longer than 1 year increasing to 91% (2020: 93%).
-Void loss did increase to 1.96% (2020: 0.71%) due to the impact of the Covid pandemic on property lettings but tenant turnover was low at 3.8% (2020: 5.1%).
-The repairs service also maintained strong performance with 100% of appointments made and kept (2020: 100%).
-Furthermore non emergency repairs complete right first time remained high at 96% (2020: 96%).
+During the year we have let 808 homes.
+Our housing teams have engaged with 234 tenants assessed as high risk, including homeless referrals, in order to help them sustain their tenancies.
+Our award winning Financial Inclusion Team (FIT) received 1,041 referrals, helping customers sustain their tenancies, accessing additional benefits and grants totalling £1.7m.
+We continue to support customers through the Tenancy Sustainment Fund and have spent almost £19,000 to assist with costs associated with the start of tenancies or those whose tenancies are at risk.
+We have provided 234 tenants with approved adaptations to their properties to allow them to remain in their homes and improve their use of their homes. - Development outcomes We developed and took handover of 221 new affordable properties across 9 sites in Scotland, and, in addition, 118 midmarket properties over 5 sites.
+We also have an additional 163 Social Rent and 208 mid-market properties scheduled for handover in 2022/23 across 17 separate developments. - Throughout the year the business has continued to meet its KPI's with strong performance throughout the year.
+Overall customer satisfaction remained high at 96% (2021: 97%).
+Void loss did increase to 2.11% (2021: 1.96%) which is due to the continued impact of the Covid pandemic on property lettings but we have seen an improvement in current tenant arrears which have reduced to 5.3% (2021: 5.4%).
+The repairs service also maintained strong performance with 100% of appointments made and kept (2021: 100%).
+Furthermore non emergency repairs complete right first time remained high at 96% (2021: 96%).